-Data in the right hands can be extremely powerful and should a key element of any decision.
+Data in the right hands can be extremely powerful and should be a key element of any decision.
 One of the most famous quotes by American statistician, W. Edwards Deming is, “In God we trust.
 Everyone else, bring data.”

 But too often than not, data can be misconstrued and misunderstood.
 One of the biggest misunderstanding is the different between causation and correlation.